Plausible Paths to Passive Income – Best Apps to Save (and Grow) Your Money in 2024

 Fees

-Roots has a low fee structure, with only a $5 transaction fee for your first investment and a $3 transaction fee on any subsequent investment, which is a much lower and simpler fee structure than most private real estate investment opportunities.
+Roots has a low fee structure, with only a $5 transaction fee for your first investment and a $3 transaction fee on any subsequent investment.
 If you liquidate before one year with the fund, there is a 6% fee, but after the one-year mark, there is no liquidation fee.

 Investor type